Virtual Professional Consultations and Collaborations

 Dr. Smith’s research and advocacy focus on the epidemiology and prevention of pediatric and adolescent injuries, including consumer product-related injuries and motor vehicle-related injuries.
 Recent studies also include the investigation of parent-voice versus conventional tone residential smoke alarms to awaken children and pediatric poisoning.
 Dr. Smith has been a contributor to the field of injury, especially through research that informs public policy, for more than 35 years.

-Dr. Xiang is a professor of medicine at the Ohio State University College of Medicine with a strong interest, funding and publication record in pediatric trauma and burn care research.
-He serves as the Director of the Center for Pediatric Trauma Research and the Director of the Research Core of the Center for Injury Research and Policy at Nationwide Children’s Hospital.
-He also serves as the Director of Pilot Translational and Clinical Studies (PTC) Program at The Ohio State Center for Clinical and Translational Science (CCTS), funded by the multi-year Clinical and Translational Science Award (CTSA) from the National Institutes of Health since 2008.
+Dr. Xiang is a Professor of Medicine at the Ohio State University College of Medicine with a strong interest, funding and publication record in pediatric trauma and burn care research.
+He serves as the founding Director of the Center for Pediatric Trauma Research and Research Director of the Center for Injury Research and Policy at Nationwide Children’s Hospital.
+Dr. Xiang is also the Director for Pilot Translational and Clinical Studies Program in the OSU Center for Clinical and Translational Science.
 Dr. Xiang is a national and international leader with a strong record in leading funded research projects as the principal investigator (PI), publishing more than 200 original injury and trauma research articles in top tier medical journals, and many national and international awards for his achievements in injury and trauma research work around the world.

 Dr. Yang is a Professor of Pediatrics at Nationwide Children’s Hospital and The Ohio State University (OSU) College of Medicine.
 Dr. Yang’s primary research interest is injury prevention with an emphasis on injuries to children and adolescents.
 Her current research, primarily funded through the National Institutes of Health (NIH) and Centers for Disease Control and Prevention (CDC), focuses on sports-related injuries including sports-related mild traumatic brain injuries (TBI) among children, as well as parent-based interventions to improve safe driving behaviors of teens.